IDAD-Y2/webnews-frontpage/README.md

 ## briefing:

 You are designing a homepage for a fictional online news publisher.
 On this homepage you will display card / preview style links to multiple articles.
-You should create a hierachy in the articles, displaying some headlines in big, medium importance articles in a secondary size and a third size of article for 'older' or less important news.
+You should create a hierarchy in the articles, displaying some headlines in big, medium importance articles in a secondary size and a third size of article for 'older' or less important news.

 ## Examples of card / style links: